 You can turn your plus-sign around and add decorative tape or other designs in marker.
 Once you have finished with what you want to cut out and add, fold the four sides of the plus-sign up to create a box without a top.
 You can add more decorations by cutting out and folding smaller pieces of paper, then taping them on the sides.

 Once you’re happy with your lantern, wait until the sun sets and place a light source inside.
 How do the colors and shapes change when there’s a light inside?
 During Diwali, people put up many lights to celebrate the special day.
 You can make even more lanterns in different colors, shapes, and sizes too!

-Barbara Earl Thomas: The Geography of Innocenceopen November 20 at SAM and centers Black youth in a series of all-new artworks at once delicate and resilient.
+Barbara Earl Thomas: The Geography of Innocence, which will be on view for a year at SAM, centers Black youth in a series of all-new artworks at once delicate and resilient.
 This Seattle-based artist uses cut-paper and glass portraits and transforms an entire gallery into a luminaria.
 A place for reflection, the works cut to the core of the fundamental values we assign to light and dark.
 The disarming expressions of children in Thomas’ portraits ask us to consider how we see each other and how we internalize and project innocence and guilt.
 Drawn from a community of family and friends, The Geography of Innocence celebrates young lives and their futures in full consciousness of the pervasive violence against Black children.
 SAM’s Jon and Mary Shirley Curator of Modern and Contemporary Art, Catharina Manchanda interview this important artist in anticipation of the upcoming exhibition.
 Tickets to visit the galleries will be available starting November 1!